Death Sentence (2007 film): Plot

-Nick heads to "The Office."
-After a shootout in which the remaining gang members are killed, he and Billy encounter and seriously wound each other in the chapel.
-Sitting on the same pew, Billy comments that he turned Nick into a vicious cold-blooded killer just like him.
-Nick pulls out his revolver and asks Billy if he's ready, as Billy sheds a tear before Nick ends his life.
-Nick returns home, watches his family's home movies, and awaits his inevitable arrest.
-Upon her arrival, Jessica informs Nick that Lucas has improved and will now live.
+Nick heads to "The Office" and kills the remaining gang members before facing off in the chapel with Billy, seriously wounding each other.
+As the two sit on the same pew, Billy comments that he turned Nick into a vicious cold-blooded killer just like the gang.
+Unmoved, Nick ends Billy's life before returning home, watching old home movies of him, Helen, Brendan, and Lucas as he awaits his arrest.
+Jessica arrives and informs Nick that Lucas has improved and will live, relieving Nick.